Justice systems – A Tales Of Two Different Systems

 Infringement of the Malaysia Federal Constitution Article 5(4)

-1 Immigration charged Offender named A for allowing illegals to stay on his property in the Johor Immigration Magistrates’ Court on 26.3.2018.
+1 Immigration charged Offender named A when 6 illegals were found on his property in the Johor Immigration Magistrates’ Court on 26.3.2018.

 Where a person is arrested and not released he shall without unreasonable delay, and in any case within twenty-four hours (excluding the time of any necessary journey) be produced before a magistrate and shall not be further detained in custody without the magistrate’s authority: